hypertrace/hypertrace/docker/README.md

 ```
 git clone https://github.com/hypertrace/hypertrace.git
+cd hypertrace/docker
 docker-compose -f docker-compose.yml up
 ```

 This will start all services required for Hypertrace.
-Once you see the service hypertrace-ui start, you can visit Hypertrace UI at `http://localhost:2020`.
+Once you see the service hypertrace-ui start, you can visit Hypertrace UI at http://localhost:2020 .

 | ![space-1.jpg](https://s3.amazonaws.com/hypertrace-docs/dashboard-1.png) |
 |:--:|